Minnesota businesses take $632M hit from ongoing trade wars

-ST. PAUL — Minnesota farmers and manufacturers on the front lines of ongoing U.S. trade wars on Wednesday, Nov.
+ST. PAUL, Minn. — Minnesota farmers and manufacturers on the front lines of ongoing U.S. trade wars on Wednesday, Nov.
 6, put a number to the financial damage to their businesses inflicted by U.S. tariffs on imports and split on the best path to eliminating them.

 Executives from two Minnesota manufacturing companies as well as two farmers said tariffs on Chinese imports and retaliatory tariffs placed on exported Minnesota goods had hit their bottom lines.
 And they called for an end to the taxes on imports and retaliatory tariffs on exports as part of ongoing trade deals.